woodcox/city-jekyll/SECURITY.md

 2. In the issue or email you should:

 - Describe the vulnerability
-- If you have a fix, please open a pull request to explain the fix and the necessary code amendments or enclose this in the email
+- Open a pull request if you have a fix explaining how the necessary code amendments fix the vulnerability (or enclose this in the email)

 Expect a reply within 3 weeks.
 We may request a pull request which include the fixes.